-Sobriety was assessed one year after completion of the program, and the treatment group demonstrated 3x higher success rate than the controls (nominally 62% versus 19%, referenced back to entry into the program).
-Referenced to completion of the program, 77% of experimentals retained sobriety after one year, versus 44% of the controls.
+Sobriety was assessed one year after completion of the program, and the treatment group demonstrated 3x higher success rate than the controls (nominally 75% versus 25%).
 There was no dependence on drug of choice.
-Three-year follow-up (which remain unpublished) found that the experimentals had largely maintained their sobriety successfully while the controls continued to succumb to relapse.
+Three-year follow-up confirmed the results obtained after the first year, as the experimentals successfully maintained their sobriety while the controls continued to succumb to relapse.